RemoteTravel/movies-wrapped/README.md

 dateAndRatings:
 This function shows the movie Release Dates on the x-axis compared vs my Scores on the y-axis.

+numOfRatings:
+This function shows the Worldwide Number of Scores (in millions) on the x-axis compared vs how many I watched in comparison to how popular they are on the y-axis.

+ratings:
+This function shows the most four most popular Movie Ratings.
+The most common movie I watched was rated R.

+months:
+This function shows the Months I watched movies on the x-axis compared vs the Number of Movies on the y-axis.
+The most common month that I watched movies in is May with 52 movies.

+scores:
-This function shows Relase Date on the x-axis compared vs Score on the y-axis.
+This function shows the movie Scores out of 10 on the x-axis compared vs the Number of Scores I gave on the y-axis.
+The most common scores I gave are 7 and 8 out of 10.